Klipper3d/klipper/docs/Config_checks.md

 ## Verify endstops

 Manually move all the printer axes so that none of them are in contact with an endstop.
-Send a QUERY_ENDSTOPS command via the front end terminal/console section.
+Send a QUERY_ENDSTOPS command via the command console.
 It should respond with the current state of all of the configured endstops and they should all report a state of "open".
 For each of the endstops, rerun the QUERY_ENDSTOPS command while manually triggering the endstop.
 The QUERY_ENDSTOPS command should report the endstop as "TRIGGERED".

 If the endstop appears inverted (it reports "open" when triggered and vice-versa) then add a "!" to the pin definition (for example,